Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particle Searches at Accelerator Experiments

-\begin{itemize} \item The NA64$\mu$ experiment~\cite{Gninenko:2653581}, which plans to operate at the high-intensity M2 muon beamline at the CERN Super Proton Synchrotron (SPS), has the primary aim of exploring dark sector models.
-Using the same missing energy technique as their proposed searches for dark sector mediator particles produced in the beam--target interactions, searches for mCPs can also be performed.
-Gninenko et al. estimated the background-free sensitivity of the NA64$e$ and NA64$\mu$ experiments to mCPs, finding that the latter experiment has superior sensitivity over the entire range of mCP parameter space covered~\cite{Gninenko2019}.
+The NA64$\mu$ experiment~\cite{Gninenko:2653581}, which plans to operate at the high-intensity M2 muon beamline at the CERN SPS, has the primary aim of exploring dark sector models.
+Using the same missing-energy technique as their proposed searches for dark sector mediator particles produced in the beam--target interactions, searches for mCPs can also be performed.
+Gninenko et al. estimated the background-free sensitivity of the NA64$e$ and NA64$\mu$ experiments to mCPs, demonstrating the superior sensitivity of the latter experiment over the entire range of mCP parameter space covered~\cite{Gninenko2019}.
 In particular, assuming a muon beam energy of $100$~GeV and a total muon flux of $N_{\mathrm{MOT}}=5\times10^{13}$, their analysis suggests that the NA64$\mu$ experiment could establish new limits (at the $90\%$ CL) for mCPs with masses ranging from approximately $0.1$ to $2.5$~GeV~\cite{Gninenko2019}.